Print a complete copy of the

 AU Race Rule (4.05) paragraph 3 as well as "NOTE" in

-the event that there are less than 3 lofts shipping an additional race such
+the event that there are less than 3 lofts shipping an

-may ship at the Combine level as long as the
+race etc.; they may ship at the Combine level as long as the

 Club Race Committee is still present to supervise the basketing

 A. Allowing any

-location unless the AU Chartered Club, AU
+location unless the AU Chartered Club, AU Chartered Combine or

 B. If more than

-*AU Chartered Combine, the club or *AU Chartered
+*AU Chartered Combine, the club or *AU Chartered Organization

+calendar season.
 An example is a 2006 season includes the YB and

 series of races for any reason are disqualified for the

 D. It is also a